-Figure 10.
-Gray leaf spot symptoms on St. Augustinegrass.
-Credits: P. Harmon, UF/IFAS Other St. Augustinegrass disease problems originate in the root system.
-Take-all root rot (Gaeumannomyces graminis var. graminis) occurs under high moisture or stress conditions.
-When symptoms are noticeable aboveground, the disease is usually in an advanced stage.
-Following proper cultural practices is the best defense against this disease.
-Refer to SS-PLP-14, Turfgrass Disease Management (http://edis.ifas.ufl.edu/lh040), for more information.
-Nematodes Several types of nematodes infest St. Augustinegrass lawns.
+Several types of nematodes infest St. Augustinegrass lawns.
 Population peaks of nematodes typically occur in late April to early May and again in late August to early September.
-Damage symptoms (Figure 11) include thin stand density, less vigorous growth, a weakened root system, slow recovery following rain or irrigation application, and certain weeds such as prostrate spurge and Florida pusley.
+Damage symptoms (Figure 10) include thin stand density, less vigorous growth, a weakened root system, slow recovery following rain or irrigation application, and certain weeds such as prostrate spurge and Florida pusley.
 Plant parasitic nematode levels can only be positively identified through laboratory procedures.
 The local county Extension office can provide information on submitting soil samples to the University of Florida Nematode Assay Laboratory.
-There are currently no effective nematode controls for use in the home lawn.
+The are nematode control options for use in the home lawn but they are costly.
 Cultural controls include encouraging deep turfgrass rooting by raising the mowing height, irrigating less frequently but more deeply, and providing ample soil potassium.
-For more information on nematodes, refer to ENY006, Nematode Management in Residential Lawns (http://edis.ifas.ufl.edu/ng039).
-Other Problems Other factors can also decrease the quality of a lawn.
-Excessive shade, compacted soils, over- or underwatering, improper mowing, traffic, and high or low pH can all cause a lawn to perform poorly.
-It is important to recognize what the source of the problem is and to correct it if possible.
-For more information on these types of stresses, refer to ENH153, Environmental Stresses and Your Florida Lawn (http://edis.ifas.ufl.edu/ep070).
+For more information on nematodes, refer to ENY006, Nematode Management in Residential Lawns (https://edis.ifas.ufl.edu/ng039).